MichaelHabermas/meca-code-quality/README.md

-# 📊 CodeScope: Comprehensive Code Quality Analyzer 🔍
+# 📊 Meca-Code-Quality: Comprehensive Code Quality Analyzer 🔍

 ## 🌟 Overview

-CodeScope is a powerful JavaScript and TypeScript code quality analysis tool that provides deep insights into your project's codebase.
+Meca-Code-Quality is a powerful JavaScript and TypeScript code quality analysis tool that provides deep insights into your project's codebase.
 It offers:
 - File type counting
 - ESLint integration
 - Markdown report generation